jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/README.md

 ## Challenges in this Hackathon

-### Challenge 1: Establish your Strategy
+### Challenge 1: Build an outcome-based strategy

 In this challenge you will learn about the Define Strategy phase from the Cloud Adoption Framework.
 You will get familiar and understand that there are many reasons and motivations for a cloud adoption, and identifying and understanding them is key in developing an effective cloud adoption plan for the customer.
 Every customer has different priorities, processes, and organizational structure that need to be evaluated in order to guarantee a successful cloud journey.
 You will use this information to start designing your business case and the presentation you will be presenting to the customer’s board.

-**Learning Objectives:**

-- Document motivations and benefits for moving to the cloud.
-- Establish clear business outcomes, by key stakeholders or decision-makers, that align with your motivations.
-- Define your business case by capturing a business justification through a financial model to project business impact.

 [Guide for this challenge...](./challenges/challenge1.md)

-### Challenge 2: Governance
+### Challenge 2: Addressing Business Risks

-In this challenge you will have the opportunity to review the organization and understand how they can build a governance framework.

-**Learning objectives:**

-- High-level governance structure
-- Cloud adoption team verified (RACI)
+In this challenge you are required to understand business risk which is one of the most important elements of any cloud transformation.
+Risk drives policy, and it influences monitoring and enforcement requirements.
+Risk heavily influences how we manage the digital estate, on-premises or in the cloud.

 [Guide for this challenge...](./challenges/challenge2.md)

-### Challenge 3: Building the Plan
+### Challenge 3: Time to Plan

-This challenge focuses on preparing an assessment of the anticipated cloud costs.
-You will be provided with a spreadsheet of the customer’s real estate.

-**Learning objectives:**

-- Take inventory of your digital estate
-- Understanding cloud costs
-- Skills readiness path; capabilities required for managing their cloud environment
+This challenge's focus is to convert the aspirational goals of a cloud adoption strategy into an actionable plan.
+You will use the cloud adoption plan to guide technical efforts and align them with Contoso's business strategy.

 [Guide for this challenge...](./challenges/challenge3.md)

-### Challenge 4: Presenting the plan to the customer
+### Challenge 4: Sell it to your coach!

 This challenge simulates a real-world conversation with your stakeholder’s leadership team.
 Here, you will present your case and justify why they should adopt Azure.